What are autoimmune blistering diseases in the eye?

 - Frequent lubrication using artificial tears or ointment can alleviate symptoms of dry eye.

-- Warm compresses to closed eyelids for 5 to 10 minutes daily can improve flow of meibomian gland secretions.
+- Warm compresses to closed eyelids for 5–10 minutes daily can improve the flow of meibomian gland secretions.

-- Avoidance of contact lens to prevent eye irritation.
+- Contact lens use should be avoided to prevent eye irritation.
 A special bandage contact lens may be employed to provide protection from exposure and trichiasis while awaiting surgical management .

 - Topical corticosteroid eye drops may contain dexamethasone, fluocinonide, triamcinolone acetonide or clobetasol propionate.
 They may be used in early stage disease or acute flare-ups.